willfindlay/ling1100-final/notes.md

 ### Counterpoint

 - mismatch between linguistic representation and metrical template
+- harmonically dependent
-- harmonically dependent, independent in rhythm and contour
+- independent in rhythm and contour

 ## Structural Differences Between Sung and Written Verse

-- sung verse -> generally not strict
+- sung verse -> generally not as strict
 - written verse -> generally iambic pentameter

 ## Musical Grammar, Judgements

 - experienced listeners can tell what's right and wrong
 - grammatical judgements -> a speaker's judgement on how well-formed a string is
+- musical grammatical judgement is called musical idiom

 ## Properties Shared by Music and Language